JohnArcher/vscode-hollywood-mal/README.md

 For a complete list of all output formats check the `-exetype` console argument under <https://www.hollywood-mal.com/docs/html/hollywood/ManualUsage.html>

+#### Compile options

+Settings: `hollywood.compress`, `hollywood.consoleMode`

+Two switches change how an executable is built.
+They are the same two the *Create executable* dialog of the official Hollywood IDE offers next to the target list, and both only affect compiling, never running a script.

+**`hollywood.compress`** compresses the generated applet or executable.
+This pays off most together with [Miniwood](#choose-the-compiler-hollywood-or-miniwood), because the linked libraries are compressed as well — the two combined are the way to get executables as small as possible.

+**`hollywood.consoleMode`** builds a console program on Windows and macOS.
+Up to Hollywood 10 this was a target of its own, `win32console` or `win64console`. **Hollywood 11 removed both**: pick `win32` or `win64` above and switch this on instead.

+Each adds its console argument — `-compress` and `-consolemode` — to every compile task and to `Hollywood: Compile current file`.
+Inside a script the equivalents are the `Compress` and `ConsoleMode` tags in `@OPTIONS`, which the [Intellisense](#intellisense) documents.

 ## Run and compile

 You run and compile Hollywood scripts through Visual Studio Code Tasks.
 For a deeper dive it is recommended to read the [official Visual Studio Code documentation for Tasks](https://code.visualstudio.com/docs/editor/tasks).